Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **fitting_radius** [ Type: *float* ]

 	Focus on small region where SNR is highest with a radius equal to this value times the FWHM.
+When fitting a PSF/analytical model we produce a small cutout around the brighest part of a poaint-soure.
+This allows foor the fitting to focus on the approximate area that conatins the highest signal to noise, while ignoring the lower flux in the wings of the sources PSF.